Article and odds updated on November 6th, 2020 at 10:32am EST

 The 2020 election will be unlike anything that we have seen before, and the main reason for that is because it is unpredictable.
 The polls have been wrong on numerous occasions over the past couple of years, which has meant that the odds have counted for very little.
 The year that Trump won the election, there were two examples that the polls aren’t always accurate, one of which being the Trump election and the other being the United Kingdom voting to leave the European Union.

 Back in 2016, Trump was given just a 50% chance of winning the election on the 3rd November, which was just five days before American went to the polls.
 The unpredictability of the 2016 election meant that huge wagers were placed on both Trump and Clinton, with one gambler from London putting over $200,000 on the eventual winner.
 One bookmaker revealed that the number of bets put on the election in 2016 exceeded the wagers that were put on other significant events such as the EU referendum, the European Championships and the Epsom Derby.

 Whatever happens to in the final debates, one thing is for sure: we remain at the razor edge of our seat to know what Las Vegas odds presidential election candidates Biden and Trump will surprise us with.

-Let’s see what the Vegas odds president 2020 sportsbooks favor as they release their lines.
+Let’s see what Vegas odds president 2020 sportsbooks favor as their lines continue moving toward a dramatic finale.